 Beth Potter (Term Ends 2023)

-Beth Potter returned to the University of Colorado Boulder in 2018 to pursue a doctorate and to teach after working for 25 years as a newspaper editor and reporter both domestically (mostly in Colorado) and overseas.
+Beth Potter is pursuing a doctorate at the University of Colorado Boulder.
+She has more than 25 years as a newspaper editor and reporter both domestically (mostly in Colorado) and overseas.

 Potter worked for about 10 years outside of the United States in the Czech Republic, Iraq and Kenya, among other places.
 While working overseeas, she held jobs at the Agence France Presse wire service in Iraq and at Reuters news agency in Kosovo, which is part of the former Yugoslavia.